Premature ejaculation (PE) is far more common than you might think. Luckily, it can be treated effectively.

 - Risk of numbing the partner – There is a risk that the material could pass on to your partner’s vagina, numbing her as well.
 It is important to make sure the material is completely absorbed before penetration or oral sex.

 - Not easy to use – Finding the right dosage is a delicate process.
 Not applying enough will be ineffective, while applying too much will greatly decrease your sexual enjoyment and may actually render you unable to achieve an erection.

 - A temporary solution – The most significant disadvantage, in our opinion, is the fact that this is only a temporary solution.
 Your PE will likely return once you stop using the desensitizers.

 Where to Seek Treatment

 You can purchase desensitizing sprays, creams or condoms in many pharmacies without a prescription.
 They are also available in many online stores.

-Premature ejaculation is an incredibly common issue, but since many men find it embarrassing they are reluctant to talk about it with a professional.
-While there is some good advice online there is also a lot of bad information, from simply ineffective tips to counterproductive ideas.
-Here is a list of common bad advice you should look out for:
+Many men find PE embarrassing and are reluctant to talk about it with a professional.
+While there is some good advice available online, there is also a lot of inaccurate and unhelpful information, from ineffective tips to counterproductive ideas.
+Here is a list of bad advice that you should beware of: